-This difference is relevant to broader discussions of SBC and related diagnostics, as other works sometimes characterize SBC as comparing prior to data-averaged posterior (e.g., Lee, Nicholls, and Ryder 2019, Appendix M.2 of Lueckmann et al. 2021, Equation 17 of Schad et al. 2022, Grinsztajn et al. 2021, Ramesh et al. 2022).
+This difference is relevant to broader discussions of SBC and related diagnostics, as other works sometimes characterize SBC as comparing prior to data-averaged posterior (e.g., Lee et al. (2019), Appendix M.2 of Lueckmann et al. (2021), Equation 17 of Schad et al. (2022), Grinsztajn et al. (2021), Ramesh et al. (2022), Saad et al. (2019)).

-There is however a sense in which SBC is a stronger condition than data-averaged posterior-as proved in Lemma 2.19 of Cockayne et al. (2020), a posterior family that passes SBC for all test quantities not depending on data will have a correct data-averaged posterior for all test quantities not depending on data.
+There is however a sense in which SBC is a stronger condition than data-averaged posterior-as proved in Lemma 2.19 of Cockayne et al. (2022), a posterior family that passes SBC for all test quantities not depending on data will have a correct data-averaged posterior for all test quantities not depending on data.